How to prepare for a first job in the IT industry? What are tips worth hearing at the beginning of a career as a Product Designer?

 My advice: if you have friends in the IT industry that talk to each other using concepts that you don't understand - ask them about the meaning of particular terms and try to include yourself in the conversation.
 This will help you to get used to the jargon much faster.

-Step 2: How to learn design, not from a designer
+Learn design, but not necessarily from a designer

 From the very beginning, I was surrounded by people from various environments, team members with different experience levels, employees working in diverse roles.
 All of them pointed out to me areas that they found useful in cooperation with a product designer.
 It turned out to be a treasure trove.
 I learned how to be a designer from people who were not designers but simply expressed what they expected from me.